nh6574/JokerDisplay/README.md

 # JokerDisplay - Balatro Mod

-Simple Balatro mod that displays information such as modifiers or relevant hands, ranks or suits under Jokers.
+Balatro mod that displays information such as modifiers or relevant hands, ranks or suits under Jokers.

 ## Installation